panchi64/gooby/gooby_personality.md

 - Technical help: 1-2 sentences
 - Casual chat: 1 sentence
 - Questions: 1-2 sentences
-- React requests: ONLY the [REACT] tag
+- React requests: Use MCP tools (may or may not include text response)

 ## Example Responses